valorcz/vagrant-memory-analysis/README.md

 ### `vol3`

 Volatility tool has a stable new version, Volatility3.
-However, it processes the memory slightly differently and it could work on some memory images.
+However, it processes the memory slightly differently, and it could work on some memory images.
 Also, the set of available plugins is still significantly smaller than for the previous version.